-(a) Exelon and Constellation historical presentation - Based on the amounts reported in the consolidated statements of operations and balance sheets of Exelon and Constellation for the year ended December 31, 2010 and for the three months ended and as of March 31, 2011.
-Certain financial statement line items included in Constellation's historical presentation have been reclassified to corresponding line items included in Exelon's historical presentation.
+(a) Exelon and Constellation historical presentation - Certain financial statement line items included in Constellation's historical presentation have been reclassified to corresponding line items included in Exelon's historical presentation.
 These reclassifications had no impact on the historical operating income, net income from continuing operations or shareholders' equity reported by Constellation.
 The adjustments to total assets and liabilities were not material to Constellation's balance sheet.